casetrait/Project-2-Goodies/README.md

 ## Next Steps
 ---

+1. Error Handling - front end
-1. Add parent OAuth to have child pages linked to their account and private
+2. Add parent OAuth to have child pages linked to their account and private
 2. Add more points data to main index page
 3. Add dates to task log
 3. Add ability to link reward websites or images